 The Type of Gutter Matters

-For one thing, certain materials simply don’t stand up to the test of time and the element.
+For one thing, certain materials simply don’t stand up to the test of time and the elements.
 You don’t want to invest in new gutters only to have to turn around and do it all over again a few short years down the road.
 You’re lucky if aluminum gutters will last 20 years.